Website Monetization

 Typically the effectiveness of mobile advertising is measured by the number of clicks the campaign generates.
 It includes the already mentioned key performance indicators, such as CPA, CPC, CPI, etc.

+Mobile ad networks can provide data with user behaviour analysis, which includes post-click measurements, the amount of app installs, and conversions.
 This information can help advertisers to measure how many post-click downloads and first opens are generated due to in-app ads, as well as calculate the expenses for each app download.

 Of course, some of the clicks might be accidental, but there are measures that can increase the chance of high-value clicks.